 Metallography and Microanalysis – A research consortium for research and development of new and existing methods within metallography.

 Powder Metallurgy – A research consortium focussing on the impact of alloying elements, contamination and process parameters on microstructure and characteristics of powder materials.

 Process Monitoring – A research consortium for companies interested in the development of techniques for monitoring of industrial processes.

 Stainless – A platform for research and development within stainless steels and nickel-base alloys, focussing on the entire product chain – from materials production to the end-consumer.

 Arena for hydrogen in process and materials – a network for dissemination of results and exchange of experience about hydrogen in process and materials.

 Computational Tools for Alloy Design – A forum for users of thermodynamic and kinetic calculations for process and alloy development.

-Swedish Arena for Additive Manufacturing of Metals – The Swedish Arena for Additive Manufacturing of Metals contributes to the development of technology and knowledge to reach the full potential of AM.
+Swedish Arena for Additive Manufacturing of Metals – The Swedish Arena for Additive Manufacturing of Metals is a network for collaboration with the goal to increase adoption and speed up sustainable industrialization of metal AM.

 Want to know more about a reserch program, consortia or a specific network?
 Please contact one of our two contact persons and they will guide you correctly.